University of Notre Dame residence halls: History

 The construction of halls on West Quad served to relocate students from Flanner and Grace.
 These two dorms, which each contained more than 500 students and spanned 11 floors, were converted into faculty, administration, and office space.
 The majority of Grace residents went to either O'Neill or Keough.
 The four new dorms built on West Quad were all of similar plan and build, each consisting mostly of double with some single and triple rooms, and hosting between 262 and 282 students.

 Fr.
 Tom Doyle, C.S.C. served as Keough Hall's first Rector.
 Upon completing his Seminary training, he helped to dedicate Marilyn M. Keough Hall in August 1996.
 Fr.
 Tom was ordained a priest in the Congregation of Holy Cross in the spring of 1998 amidst his family, friends and 250 spirited young Men of Keough Hall.
 Doyle now serves as the Executive Vice President of University Relations at the University of Portland.
 Fr.
 Pete Jarret, C.S.C. arrived as rector in 2001 and led the community until 2006.
 Mark DeMott served as interim rector for the 2006–2007 school year.
-Keough Hall's current Rector is Gabriel J. Griggs, CSC.
+Keough Hall's current Rector is Fr.
+David Murray, C.S.C.

 Traditions

-Despite its young history, Keough Hall residents have established themselves as an up-and-coming dorm community with great enthusiasm and brotherhood, winning Men's Hall of the Year in 2009.
-They most recently won Men's Hall of the Year in the 2021–22 academic year.
+Keough Hall residents won Men's Hall of the Year in the 2021–22 academic year.